tolo/HHServices/README.markdown

 Xaphod's fork adds the ability to specify that service browsing, publishing, and resolution should be done over Bluetooth only.
 This is as per Apple's Technical Q&A 1753: https://developer.apple.com/library/ios/qa/qa1753/_index.html

+This is useful if you want to have Multipeer Connectivity framework-like functionality, but don't want to degrade your wifi performance because you cannot stopAdvertise() -- for example because it is necessary that peers can constantly connect.
+NSNetService and Multipeer both have the severe limitation that you cannot limit them to Bluetooth (or wifi) only.
+HHServices overcomes that.

+Xaphod also added a Swift wrapper around both HHServices and CocoaAsyncSocket, called BluepeerObject.swift (if you want to use this, the pod CocoaAsyncSocket must be installed).
+This wrapper provides a client/server-like dichotomy, and facilitates sending/receiving NSData* objects directly.
+If you want Multipeer but without wifi performance issues, take a look at BluepeerObject.

 Usage examples
 ===============